Junnygram/go_tutorial/README.md

 # easier way to deal with iterating an index in strings is to cast them to an array of rune

 # rune is an alias of int 32

+object in javascript is called struct in go struct is mutable in go so as in javascriot objects are mutable as well